Chibi97/Striparnica/README.md

 # MyComicsList platform
-College project for Web programming PHP 1 course on ICT College.
+ICT College project for Web programming PHP 1 course
 ### This is my very first dynamic website and it includes:
 - PHP (pure, without frameworks)
 - JavaScript (with Chartist, select2 and KNOB librarires)